Thenuri/fresh-express/README.md

 ### Other technologies used

 #### Mailtrap
-- On completion of dispatch of each order system will send an email to the customer saying the order has been dispatched with the orderinformation this is been done by mailtrap.
+- On completion of dispatch of each order system will send an email to the customer saying the order has been dispatched with the order information this is been done by mailtrap.
 <p align="center"><a href="https://mailtrap.io/" target="_blank"><img src="public/images/1667565915_Mailtrap_Icon.png" width="100" alt="Laravel Logo"></a>
 </p>